slot/factual-php-driver/README.md

 # Geocoding
 Factual does not provide a geocoding service, but we've integrated a third-party Web Service that can easily be swapped out.

-These methods are experimental and unsupported:
+These methods are experimental and unsupported, but (we hope) helpful:

 	//geocode
 	$factual = new Factual;